small-tech/jsdb/README.md

   - __Small Data:__ this is for small data, not Big Data™.

   - __For Node.js:__ will not work in the browser.
-(Although data tables are plain JavaScript files and can be loaded in the browser.)
+(Although data tables are plain ECMAScript Modules (ESM; es6 modules) and can be loaded in the browser.)

   - __Runs on untrusted nodes:__ this is for data kept on untrusted nodes (servers).
 Use it judiciously if you must for public data, configuration data, etc. If you want to store personal data or model human communication, consider end-to-end encrypted and peer-to-peer replicating data structures instead to protect privacy and freedom of speech.
 Keep an eye on the work taking place around the [Hypercore Protocol](https://hypercore-protocol.org/).